 This ambient awareness makes people feel more connected.
 In a remote team, you can still understand what's going on by observing a Slack chat room, but written text is very different than being in-person.

 As a result, remote workers can frequently feel disconnected.
 This is a challenge you will need to actively work on.
 We'll discuss strategies shortly.

 Remote work requires communication redundancy

 The final downside of remote work is that it requires leaders to create communication redundancy.
-Put simply, when a team works in the office, if you miscommunicate, there are many more chances to cover your tracks, even if you don't realize you miscommunicated.
+Put simply, when a team works in the office, if you miscommunicate, there are more opportunities to cover your tracks, even if you don't realize you miscommunicated.

 So let's say you say something in a meeting that may be ambiguous, but you mention another comment which helps clarify your position as you walk down the hallway with a colleague.
 This is an example of communication redundancy.

 In the world of remote work, you have fewer chances to communicate effectively, so you need to make the most of the fewer conversations you have.
 We have some strategies for improving this that we'll talk about later in the post.